TanVale/Python-challenge/README.md

  - The greatest increase in profits (date and amount) over the entire period
  - The greatest decrease in profits (date and amount) over the entire period

-In the PyPoll file I have compiled the following - -The total number of votes cast.
+In the PyPoll file I have compiled the following
+ - The total number of votes cast.
--A complete list of candidates who received votes
+ - A complete list of candidates who received votes
--The percentage of votes each candidate won
+ - The percentage of votes each candidate won
--The total number of votes each candidate won
+ - The total number of votes each candidate won
--The winner of the election based on popular vote
+ - The winner of the election based on popular vote

 I used the concepts learned in class as well as got help from my Tutor.